cremich/kiko-backend/README.md

 ### Pool Management

-Provides storage for testing pools and testing activities and encapsulates the business logic for processing test results in an AWS Step Function workflow.
+Provides storage for test pool metadata and encapsulates the business logic for processing test results in an AWS Step Function workflow.

 ### API Layer